YusseffRuiz/UdacitySensorFusionProjects/SFND_3D_Object_Tracking/README.md

 <img src="images/TTC_negative.png" width="779" height="414" />
 TTC Lidar shows negative?
 Since previous data was lower than current, the front car accelerated, changing how the value is calculated.

+As discussed on the previous images, the TTC calculation on the Lidar depends on the values coming from the previous data, and the keypoints detected, so when a car is disaccelerating, the equation will give that previous data was higher, giving incorrect, negative or even values higher than expected.
+The current equation used is for constant velocity, so it cannot handle data with sudden speed changes